TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 though newer password hashing functions such as Argon2i are designed to address weaknesses of PBKDF2.
 It could be a preferred password hash algorithm if storing passwords in a FIPS compliant way is necessary.
 Options:

-* hash_count: Number of hash iterations.
+* hash_count: Number of hash iterations (time cost).
 Defaults to 25000.

 .. index:: Password hashing;